juliaberning/study-buddy/README.md

-# Django Feedback App
+# Django Study App

-This Django project provides study rooms as a place of discussions for users.
+This Django project provides study rooms as a place of discussion for users.

 ## Setup Instructions